 Maritsa Brookes Concerto Awards

-Awarded to any undergraduate or graduate student in the Don Wright Faculty of Music on the basis of performance excellence demonstrated in solo concerto competition, this annual competition has been a highlight for many students over the years.
+Awarded on the basis of performance excellence demonstrated in solo concerto competition, this annual competition has been a highlight for many Don Wright Faculty of Music students over the years.
 This award was made possible through the generous donation by Maritsa Ateena Brookes, BA'57 to Foundation Western.
 The winners receive the honour of performing their selection in a public concert with the Western University Symphony Orchestra in the following school year.
 In addition, a generous monetary award is shared amongst the winner and the two runners-up, received in the fall following the competition.

 2023-24 Maritsa Brookes Concerto Competition - Final Round